Kanorto/WOHRatingBot/README.md

 workflow is handled in a Telegram supergroup so moderators can easily track activity and communicate with hoster representatives.

+The bot is built with **aiogram** while the mini-application uses **FastAPI**.
+Both parts share a single SQLite database through **SQLAlchemy** with migrations managed by **Alembic** so the data can be ported to another engine later.
+English and Russian interfaces are planned from the start.
+Extensive logging and a debug mode help trace user actions and simplify development.
+Deployment can be done via a Docker setup or a hosting panel such as **Pterodactyl**.

 ## Overview
 - **Transparency first.** Ratings are public, free of charge, and based on community feedback.